Polish govt divided over holding mail-in presidential vote

 There have also been questions about whether the postal service, which is already struggling, is prepared to handle ballots from 30 million registered voters.
 One union leader said other authorities, including the army, might have to help.

-In preparation for possible postal vote in May, Kaczynski last week appointed the deputy defense minister to be the new head of Poczta Poska, the postal service.
+In preparation for a possible postal vote in May, Kaczynski last week appointed the deputy defense minister to be the new head of Poczta Polska, the postal service.

 Follow AP news coverage of the coronavirus pandemic at http://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak